PhilChodrow/website_source/content/teaching_testimonials.md

 date = 2017-08-24
 +++

+## Introduction to Data Science in R, Fall 2017

+- *Super well organized and engaging.* ***Best R session I have ever had.***
+- *Loved the instructor!
+Very energetic and clear in his instructions.
+It was a pleasure learning with him, wish my past professors were like him!*
+- *Phil did a great job teaching the class.
+I loved the pace - not too fast, not too slow.* ***I feel confident in R going forward now.***

 ## 1.204R, Spring 2017

 - *Great to discuss theory, some math, and how they apply to the paper at hand.
 Excellent use of an hour!* ***Probably the best recitation I've been to at MIT in 3 years.***